Character Meets

 All of the Disney Onsite Hotels offer Character Meets.

-At Hotel New York, and at the Disneyland Hotel when it reopens, the meet is booked on the app once you have checked in, so they are only available to hotel guests.
+At Hotel New York and at the Disneyland Hotel, the meet is booked on the app once you have checked in, so they are only available to hotel guests.
 You book a time slot so there should be minimal queueing and no need to use a priority pass.
 You can also book slots in person at the hotel once you arrive.

 At Newport Bay, Sequoia Lodge, Cheyenne and Santa Fe it is a standard queue.
 Whether a priority pass is accepted is up to the cast member on the day, sometimes they may offer for you to wait to the side for a while and then they fit you in, sometimes they offer return slots and sometimes they don't offer anything.
 The queues are however often shorter in the hotels than in the parks.